 You can dine like a king or eat small street food and fairly basic meals in Jordan.
-As with all destination, it really depends on what kind of experience you’re looking for.
-As I can only share my own experiences, here is what I spent on average on food and drinks in Jordan (Expect prices to have increased in the last couple of years):
+As with all destinations, it really depends on what kind of experience you’re looking for.
+Because I can only share my own experiences, here is what I spent on average on food and drinks in Jordan (Expect prices to have increased in the last couple of years):

-- Bottle of water in hotel and markets: 0,5 JD to 1 JD
+- Bottle of water in hotels and markets: 0,5 JD to 1 JD

 - Drinks at small cafés, like a bottle of Sprite or fresh juice: 2 JD to 2,5 JD

 - Best Falafel in Amman: 2,5 JD for Falafel and Coke